callstack/react-native-builder-bob/docs/pages/esm.md

 This is just an example to illustrate the idea.
 In practice, you may want to specify appropriate conditions for your library based on the tools you want to support.

-You can find a list of conditions supported in various tools in the [Node.js documentation](https://nodejs.org/docs/latest/api/packages.html#community-conditions-definitions) and the [Webpack documentation](https://webpack.js.org/guides/package-exports/#conditions).
+You can find a list of conditions supported in various tools in the [Runtime Keys](https://runtime-keys.proposal.wintercg.org/) proposal specification, [Node.js documentation](https://nodejs.org/docs/latest/api/packages.html#community-conditions-definitions) and [Webpack documentation](https://webpack.js.org/guides/package-exports/#conditions).

 ## Compatibility